Islam in Belgium: Identity

 A 2011 Open Society Foundation report titled Muslim in Antwerp found that Muslims felt a "strong sense of belonging" to the neighborhood they lived in and the city of Antwerp but less to the country of Belgium in general.

 Religiosity

-Surveys conducted 1994 and 1996 observed a increase in religiosity based on increased mosque participation, increased in frequent prayers among those surveyed, increased importance attached to an religious education, etc. This increase in religiosity was more visible in younger Muslims; however, other more recent studies show that while participation in religious activities among young Muslims is increasing, they are more likely to identify with Islam culturally as well as religiously.
+Surveys conducted 1994 and 1996 observed an increase in religiosity based on increased mosque participation, increased in frequent prayers among those surveyed, increased importance attached to a religious education, etc. This increase in religiosity was more visible in younger Muslims; however, other more recent studies show that while participation in religious activities among young Muslims is increasing, they are more likely to identify with Islam culturally as well as religiously.

 A 2005 Université Libre de Bruxelles study estimated that about 87% of the Muslim population are "practicing Muslims."
 A 2009 survey found that the majority of Muslims in Belgium supported "separation between religion and state."
 A 2010 study found that while Muslims put great emphasis on religious freedom and the overwhelming majority stated people should be free to leave Islam if they wanted, they were less comfortable with the idea of Muslims marrying non-Muslims.